 1. Launch Application Manager and go to the WSUS integration tab.

-2. Select Generate if you want to create a new self-signed certificate, or Import certificate if you want to use an existing certificate.
+2. Click Generate to create a new self-signed certificate, or Import certificate to use an existing certificate.

 3. Select OK if there is no existing certificate.
 If you are changing an existing certificate, Application Manager will confirm the replacement.
 Click Yes if you would like to replace an existing certificate.